mceachen/nerd-dictation/readme-hotkey.rst

 The hotkey script:

+1. **Startup safety**: Checks for and cleans up any existing nerd-dictation processes
+2. **Process management**: Prevents multiple instances of hotkey.py from running
-1. Starts nerd-dictation in suspended state when launched
+3. **Model loading**: Starts nerd-dictation in suspended state and monitors output
-2. Monitors keyboard events for double-tap detection
+4. **Ready detection**: Plays a sound when model is loaded and ready for use
+5. **Keyboard monitoring**: Uses double-tap detection to avoid accidental activation
-3. Sends resume/suspend commands instead of begin/end for instant response
+6. **Fast toggling**: Sends resume/suspend commands for instant response
-4. Keeps the speech recognition model loaded in memory
-5. Handles process crashes with automatic recovery
+7. **Error handling**: Plays error sounds and provides clear messages on failures
+8. **Memory protection**: Monitors for out-of-memory conditions
+9. **Clean shutdown**: Properly stops processes and removes PID files on exit

-This approach provides near-instant activation compared to loading the model each time dictation starts.
+This approach provides near-instant activation compared to loading the model each time dictation starts, while preventing system resource issues.

 Desktop Autostart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~